juju/juju/doc/cross-platform-development.md

 **Note:** A key way to tell if this has worked is by looking at the output of the command to confirm the new version is being used.

+You will also be prompted to export the `JUJU_METADATA_SOURCE` again.
+This step can safely be ignored if previously done from a previous step.

 Next we need to get these new version artifacts on to the juju controller that we want to upgrade.